 The Company is authorized to issue 100,000,000 new shares of preferred stock, par value, \$0.001 per share (the "Preferred Stock").
 The Company may issue any class of the Preferred Stock in any series.
 The Board shall have authority to establish and designate series, and to fix the number of shares included in each such series and the relative rights, preferences and limitations as between series, provided that, if the stated dividends and amounts payable on liquidation are not paid in full, the shares of all series of the same class shall share ratably in the payment of dividends including accumulations, if any, in accordance with the sums which would be payable on such shares if all dividends were declared and paid in full, and in any distribution of assets other than by way of dividends in accordance with the sums which would be payable on such distribution if all sums payable were discharged in full.
-Shares of each series when issued shall be designated to distinguish the shares of each series from shares of all other series.
+Shares of each such series when issued shall be designated to distinguish the shares of each series from shares of all other series.

 The Board has designated 100,000 shares of Preferred Stock as Series A Preferred Stock, \$0.001 par value per share.
 Each share of Series A Preferred Stock entitles the holder of record to the right to vote 10,000 shares of common stock with respect to all matters that are submitted to a vote of shareholders.
 The Series A Preferred Stock does not provide the holder any rights to share in dividends or any distribution of assets to any other shareholders of any other class of the Company's securities in a liquidation or for any other purpose.
-No new shares of Series A Preferred Stock were issued during the three months ended March 31, 2012 and 2011.